bnagajagadeesh/azuredevopsagent-aci/README.md

 This is the companion repository for the [Run a self hosted agent in Docker](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops)

-This repository helps Azure DevOps engineers to setup Azure DevOps self-hosted agent running in Azure Container Instance
+This repository helps Azure DevOps engineers to setup Azure DevOps self-hosted agent running with Azure Container Instance using managed identity

 ## Architecture
 ![alt text](images/aci-selfhostedagent-architecture.png)